 There was a clatter of blocks, and when Wyllard pulled his helm up it taxed all his strength.
-The Selache swung around, and he gasped with the effort to control her as she drove away furiously into the thickening snow.
+The Selache swung round, and he gasped with the effort to control her as she drove away furiously into the thickening snow.
 She was carrying far too much canvas, but they could not heave her to and take it off her now.
 The boat must be picked up first, and the veins rose swollen to Wyllard's forehead as he struggled with the wheel.
-There is always a certain possibility of bringing a fore-and-aft rigged vessel's main-boom over when she is running hard, and this is apt to result in disaster to her spars.
-So fast was the Selache traveling that the sea piled up in big white waves beneath her quarter, and, cold as the day was, the sweat of tense effort dripped from Wyllard as he foresaw what he had to do.
-First of all, he must hold the schooner straight before the wind without letting her fall off to leeward, which would bring the booms crashing over; then he must run past the boat, which he could no longer see, and round up the schooner with fore-staysail aback to leeward of her, to wait until she drove down on them.
+There is always a certain possibility of bringing a fore-and-aft rigged vessel's mainboom over when she is running hard, and this is rather apt to result in disaster to her spars.
+So fast was she travelling that the sea piled up in a big white wave beneath her quarter, and, cold as it was, the sweat of tense effort dripped from Wyllard as he forecasted what he had to do.
+First of all, he must hold her straight before the wind without letting her fall off to leeward, which would bring the booms crashing over; then he must run past the boat, which he could no longer see, and round the schooner up with forestaysail aback to leeward of her, to wait until she drove down on them.

-This would not have been difficult in a moderate breeze, but the wind was blowing furiously and the schooner was greatly pressed with sail.
-He thought of calling the others to lower the mainsail peak, but with the weight of wind there was in the canvas he was not sure that they could haul down the gaff.
+This would not have been difficult in a moderate breeze, but the wind was freshening furiously and the schooner was horribly pressed with sail.
+He thought of calling the others to lower the mainsail peak, but with the weight of wind there was in the canvas he was not sure that they could haul the gaff down.
 Besides, they were busy securing the boat, which must be made fast again before they hove the other in, and it was almost dark now.
-In view of what had happened in the same waters one night, four years before, the desire to pick up the boat while there was a little light left became an obsession.
+In view of what had happened in the same waters one night four years ago, the desire to pick the boat up while there was a little light left became an obsession.

-The swell was rapidly whitening and getting steeper.
+In the meanwhile, the swell was rapidly whitening and getting steeper.
 The Selache hove herself out of it forward as she swung up with streaming bows.
-It seemed to Wyllard that he must overrun the boat before he noticed her, but at last he saw Dampier swing himself on to the rail.
-The skipper stood there clutching at a shroud, and presently swinging an arm, turned toward Wyllard.
+It almost seemed to Wyllard that he must overrun the boat before he noticed her, but at length he saw Dampier swing himself on to the rail.
+He stood there clutching at a shroud, and presently turned towards Wyllard, swinging up an arm.

-"Eight ahead!" he shouted.
+"Right ahead!" he shouted.
 "Let her come up a few points before you run over them."